Carolina jessamine (Gelsemium sempervirens) is in the Gelsemiaceae, or trumpet flower, family and was formerly classified in the Loganiaceae family.

 It has been given a poor rap because of its misunderstood toxicity to bees.
 However, it is an excellent landscaping plant because it has beautiful evergreen foliage, brilliant yellow flowers, requires no maintenance once established, provides nectar for bees and is a good source of cover for songbirds.

 It grows in zones 7a to 11.
-It is native to Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Caroline, Tennessee, Texas and Virginia.
+It is native to Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia.

 The evergreen leaves are found growing on short stalks and are opposite with entire margins.
 They may be lanceolate to elliptic in shape and will have a tapering point.
 They range in size from 2 – 3 inches in length and about ¾ of an inch wide.